-Apply their understanding of this shift to their classroom work to ensure their students are career

-- and college ready. - Outline the key implications for selecting texts to build knowledge. - Describe the need to use texts to inform learning in a CCSS-focused classroom. - Describe the importance of using texts to inform in the classroom. - Articulate the role that activating background knowledge plays when students are learning from texts. - Identify two selections of nonfiction or informational texts to use in the classroom. - Reflect on best practices demonstrates in the classroom video footage.
+- Apply their understanding of this shift to their classroom work to ensure their students are career and college ready. - Outline the key implications for selecting texts to build knowledge. - Describe the need to use texts to inform learning in a CCSS-focused classroom. - Describe a range of strategies used to make text central to learning in a CCSS-aligned classroom - Plan for the establishment of at least one best practice with respect to the use of texts as central to learning - Describe the characteristics of a content-rich "text-set" - Evaluate whether or not three self-chosen texts create a content-rich "text set"